MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/create-chat-auth-settings.md

 When a signed-in customer on a portal opens the chat widget, the JavaScript client function passes the JWT from the client to the server.
 The JWT is decrypted and validated by using the public key, and the information is then passed to the chat agent in Omnichannel for Customer Service.
 As an admin, you can also pass additional information about the signed-in customer in the JWT by defining custom context variables.
 The context variables must be defined exactly as they are defined in the work stream that is associated with the chat widget.

-## Setup for Dynamics 365 Portals
+## Setup for Power Apps portals

-If you're adding authentication for a chat widget on a website developed using Dynamics 365 Portals, the public key URL, JavaScript client function, and JWT are available out of the box.
+If you're adding authentication for a chat widget on a website developed using Power Apps portals, the public key URL, JavaScript client function, and JWT are available out of the box.
 Here is how you can get the required values:

 - **Public key URL**: `<portal_base_URL>/_services/auth/publickey`
 - **JavaScript client function**: `auth.getAuthenticationToken`
 - **Token endpoint**: `<portal_base_URL>/_services/auth/token`

-## Setup for portals that don't use Dynamics 365 (custom portal)
+## Setup for portals that are not created using Power Apps (custom portal)

 If you're adding authentication for a chat widget on a portal that doesn't use Dynamics 365 (that is, on a custom portal), follow these steps to set up the environment.